Updated: Apr 30

 Black, Indigenous Artists and Audiences of Color deserve to have more than just one showrunner they can look up to.
 They deserve to see elements of themselves and their identity as a face of leadership-- to know in their hearts that success is possible, instead of wondering when, or if, the industry will ever come around in time for them.

-I say this because I'm positively blessed and privileged to have three successful, modern, showrunners who inspire me (and also look like me) and reflect elements of my non-binary/sapphic identity: Rebecca Sugar (Steven Universe Future), Noelle Stevenson (SheRa and The Princesses of Power), and Dana Terrace (The Owl House).
+I say this because I'm positively blessed and privileged to have three successful, modern showrunners who inspire me (and also share my complexion) and reflect elements of my non-binary/sapphic identity: Rebecca Sugar (Steven Universe Future), Noelle Stevenson (SheRa and The Princesses of Power), and Dana Terrace (The Owl House).

 Seeing everything they've accomplished, leading intricate shows with sapphic protagonists-- it inspires me.
 It energizes me.
 I think, "If they can make it in animation while staying true to their identities, maybe I can too!"